louisejennings/FlickrProject/README.md

 # Flickr Project
 ## 2nd Year Project: Display Flickr images in a carousel

-Using Flickr's API, allow users to search for multiple tags.
+Using Flickr's REST API, allow users to search for multiple tags.

-Display the images in a carousel.
+Display the images in a carousel using jQuery.

-Click an image to enlarge it on the main frame.
+Click a thumbnail to enlarge it on the main frame.

 Move through the carousel with the arrows that fade in.